kaffein/ng-darrrt-codelab/docs/step-6.md

 * The `get()` method makes HTTP GET requests.
 * The code uses a Future to perform the GET asynchronously.
 A Future is a way to get a value in the future.
 For JavaScript developers: Futures are similar to Promises.
-* The callback function for `then()` executes when the Future completes successfully, and the pirate names and appellations are read from the response data.
+* The callback function for `then()` executes when the Future completes successfully.
+The callback then extracts the pirate names and appellations from the response data.

 &rarr; Add a `dataLoaded` field to `BadgeController` and set it to `false`: